-On the opposite side, jumping to the offense is also disrespectful and creates a negative foundation from which a final solution is often hopeless.
+On the opposite side, jumping on the offensive is also disrespectful and creates a negative foundation where a final solution is often hopeless.

 3. Let the person explain themselves, and actively listen.

-Instead, zipper those lips for a while, and let the other person explain themselves, uninterrupted.
-You may find that you misinterpreted their original argument.
-You'll be more equipped to handle compromising or collaborating on a new solution when you've taken the time to listen, think, and plan.
+Instead, let the other person explain themselves, uninterrupted.
+You may find that you misinterpreted their original argument and you'll be more equipped to handle compromising or collaborating on a new solution when you've taken the time to listen, think, and plan.

 4. Use "I" statements.